-All students applying for an online program, module or course must have proof to be of legal drinking age in their country of residence in order to be approved and admitted by submitting a copy of their passport, residence permit or driver's license.
+All students applying for an online program, module or course must have proof to be of legal drinking age in their country of residence.

 Payment Terms

 To reserve a seat in any course, module or program, the required non-refundable Application Processing Fee (APF) must be paid within 5 (five) days after a student is accepted.